(Photo by Ezra Shaw/Getty Images)

 Full directions to the Stadium can be found on Mets.com

-Here’s another reason not to drive.
-It will cost you $19 to park.
-In the postseason – assuming the Mets make the playoffs – it will be $25.
+Here's another reason not to drive: it costs $22 to park ($25 during the post season).
 On the plus side, the Mets do accept credit cards.
-Lots open four hours before the game.
+The lots open four hours before the game.

-Tip: You can save the cash by parking for free in Corona and hiking in.
+Tip: You can save the cash by parking for free in Corona and walking in.
 The walk will range from ½ to ¾ of a mile.
-Mets Police has step-by-step details.

 Tip: Parking Lot D is the lot where most of Shea Stadium’s playing field was located and there are cement and brass markers showing where the pitcher’s mound, home plate and bases once rested.